 The current study stemmed from the realization of the research problem in literature role of governance practices on judicial system service delivery in Kenya.
-Empirically most of the studies on the role of governance practices have been skewed towards use of primary data and only specific governance practices was evaluated.
+Empirically most of the studies on the role of governance practices have been skewed towards use of primary data and only specific governance practices had been evaluated.
 Among the several studies which had been done in the Kenyan perspective majority have not examined the causal joint role of governance practices on judicial system service delivery in Kenya.
 Consequently, the researcher's primary purpose was to examine the role of governance practices on judicial system service delivery in Kenya.
-Further, the study sought to test four hypotheses; there is no significant role of citizen participation on judicial system service delivery in Kenya; there is no significant role of equity and inclusiveness on judicial system service delivery in Kenya; there is no significant role of accountability on judicial system service delivery in Kenya; there is no significant role of transparency on judicial system service delivery in Kenya; there is no moderating role of political influence on b.
-Predictors: (Constant), citizen participation, equity and inclusiveness, accountability, transparency governance practices and judicial system service delivery in Kenya.
-In order to meet the overall objective and test the study hypotheses the study adopted cross sectional research design.
-The target population of this study was 4,536 comprising of 7 Supreme Court judges, 29 Court of Appeal Judges, 96 High Court Judges, 497 Magistrates/Kadhis and 3,904 judicial staff.
+Further, the study sought to test four hypotheses; there is no significant role of citizen participation on judicial system service delivery in Kenya; there is no significant role of equity and inclusiveness on judicial system service delivery in Kenya; there is no significant role of accountability on judicial system service delivery in Kenya; there is no significant role of transparency on judicial system service delivery in Kenya; there is no moderating role of political influence on governance practices and judicial system service delivery in Kenya.
+In order to meet the overall objective and test the study hypotheses the study adopted.

+Cross sectional research design.
+The target population of this study was 4,536 comprising of 7 Supreme Court judges, 29 Court of Appeal Judges, 96 High Court Judges, 497 Magistrates/ Kadhis and 3,904 judicial staff.
 Stratified sampling technique was used to select a sample of 100 judicial staff in Kenya.
-Primary data was collected from 100 judicial staff in Kenya which yielded a response rate of The independent variables attributed examined in the study were citizen participation, equity and inclusiveness, accountability, transparency.
-Descriptive analysis such as frequency, percentage, mean and standard deviation were used to analyze the data which was summarized using figures and tables.
+Primary data was collected from 100 judicial staff in Kenya which yielded a response rate of 100%.
+The independent variables attributed examined in the study were citizen participation, equity and inclusiveness. accountability. transparency.
+Descriptive analysis such frequency, percentage, mean and standard deviation were used to analyze the data which was summarized using figures and tables.
 Correlation analysis was used to examine the strength of the relationship between governance practices and judicial system service delivery in Kenya and regression analysis was used to examine the nature of the relationship between governance practices, judicial system service delivery in Kenya and moderating role of political influence.
 Prior to regression analysis tests for various assumptions were carried out, for example, normality test was tested using skewness and kurtosis, heteroscedasticity was tested using Breusch-Pagan test, homoscedasticity was tested using Cameron and Trivedi's decomposition test, Multicollinearity was tested using Variance Inflation Factors (VIF) and tolerance values.
 On overall 75.7% of the variation in judicial system service delivery in Kenya can be explained by citizen participation, equity and inclusiveness, accountability, transparency while the remaining percentage can be explained by other factors excluded in the model.
-The findings of the study demonstrated that governance practices have effect on judicial system service delivery in Kenya judicial system service delivery in Kenya with the following indicator considered accessibility ,reliability, affordability, responsiveness ,courtesy , credibility and competence.
+The findings of the study demonstrated that governance practices have effect on judicial system service delivery in Kenya.